David Goffin: 2016: Top 15, French Open quarterfinal

-2017: Second Major quarterfinal, Top 10, ATP Finals runner-up & second Davis Cup final
+2017: Top 10, ATP Finals runner-up, Davis Cup final

 Goffin started 2017 at the World Tennis Championship in Abu Dhabi.
 He defeated Jo-Wilfried Tsonga in the quarterfinals and top seed Andy Murray in the semifinals, before losing to Rafael Nadal in the final.
 At the Qatar Open, he defeated Robin Haase in the opening round before losing to Fernando Verdasco in the second round.
 Goffin reached the quarterfinals of a Grand Slam for the second time in Melbourne, following victories over Reilly Opelka, Radek Štěpánek, Ivo Karlović and Dominic Thiem.
 He was then defeated in straight sets by Grigor Dimitrov.

 In February, Goffin defeated defending champion Roberto Bautista Agut to reach the final of the Sofia Open.
 There, he lost in straight sets again to Dimitrov.
 A week later, he recorded his first victory over Dimitrov in the quarterfinals of the Rotterdam Open.
 Goffin went on to reach his second-straight final, but lost in three sets to Jo-Wilfried Tsonga.
 This resulted in him achieving a top ten ranking for the first time, becoming the first Belgian man to do so.

 After losing in the Round of 16 at both Indian Wells and Miami, Goffin led the Belgian Davis Cup team to victory over Italy in the World Group quarterfinals by winning both of his singles rubbers against Andreas Seppi and Paolo Lorenzi.

-At the Monte Carlo Masters, Goffin defeated World No. 9 Dominic Thiem and World No. 2 Novak Djokovic to reach the semifinals.
+At the Monte Carlo Masters, Goffin defeated world No. 9 Dominic Thiem and world No. 2 Novak Djokovic to reach the semifinals.
 There, he lost in straight sets to the eventual champion, Rafael Nadal.
-He went on to reach the quarterfinals in Madrid and the round of 16 in Rome, falling to Nadal and Marin Cilic, respectively.
+He went on to reach the quarterfinals in Madrid and the round of 16 in Rome, falling to Nadal and Marin Čilić, respectively.

 At the 2017 French Open, Goffin was forced to retire whilst leading his third round match against Horacio Zeballos.
 He injured his right ankle when he tripped on a tarpaulin by the side of the court.